Declaration of Trust Solicitors

 We provide a friendly, empathetic service, designed to make creating a Declaration of Trust as simple and stress-free as possible.
 All with the reliable expertise you need to give you complete peace of mind.

-Many of our team are members of the Society of Trust and Estate Practitioners (STEP) and our property team are Conveyancing Quality Scheme (CQS) accredited, meaning we can provide a reliable, comprehensive service for everything to do with buying property and creating trusts.
+Many of our team are members of the Society of Trust and Estate Practitioners (STEP) and our property team is Conveyancing Quality Scheme (CQS) accredited, meaning we can provide a reliable, comprehensive service for everything to do with buying property and creating trusts.

 Barcan+Kirby has also been recognised by the Law Society with their Lexcel accreditation, reflecting the strength of our client services and we are independently regulated by the Solicitors Regulation Authority (SRA).